Lebanon mourns victims of devastating blast, searches for missing

 He said those in the port district "were burned or charred".

+Seismic tremors from the blast were recorded as far away as Eilat on Israel's Red Sea coast, about 580 km (360 miles) south of Beirut.

-Health officials reported that hospitals were running out of beds and equipment to attend to the injured.
+Health officials reported hospitals were running out of beds and equipment to attend to the injured.

 Beirut Governor Marwan Abboud told Al Hadath TV total losses from the blast could reach $15 billion, including losses to businesses amid the broader fallout.